Brprb08/orbital-control-simulator/README.md

 All physics integration and force run inside a native C++ DLL.
 This avoids Unity’s single-precision limitations and keeps numerical drift stable, especially when increasing the simulation time scale or applying sustained thrust.

 Unity is responsible for visualization, input handling, UI state, and camera behavior.
-Trajectory previews are computed separately on the GPU using compute shaders so that prediction does not stall or interfere with the main physics step.
+Trajectory previews are computed separately on the GPU using compute shaders so that prediction does not stutter or interfere with the main physics step.

-The two layers communicate through a interop boundary using DllImport.
-The intent is to have Unity manage interaction and UI, and native code control integration and physics state.
+The two layers communicate through a minimal interop boundary using DllImport.

 ---

 ## Design Constraints and Tradeoffs

-This is intentionally a single-central-body simulation.
-All satellites are integrated relative to one central body.
-This keeps the system fast, predictable, and easy to reason about while still supporting realistic maneuvers and long-duration orbits.
+This is a single-central-body simulation.
+All satellites are integrated relative to one body to keep behavior predictable and performance consistent.

-The focus is on stability and responsiveness rather than perfect physical accuracy with N-Body interactions.
-Some models such as drag and thrust ramping, are simplified to keep the system interactive in real time.
+The focus is on stability and responsiveness rather than full physical completeness.
+Some models, such as drag and thrust ramping, are simplified to keep the system interactive in real time.

 ---

 ## Testing

-The project includes a focused set of Unity edit-mode tests targeting areas where small mistakes become immediately visible or extremely difficult to debug later.
+The project includes a set of Unity edit-mode tests for areas where mistakes become immediately visible or difficult to debug later.

 Most tests cover orbital parameter calculations, camera behavior and transitions, TLE parsing and validation, object lifecycle edge cases, and math tied to UI state.

-The goal is not exhaustive coverage.
+The goal is not full coverage.
 The goal is to catch regressions early and keep the core simulation behavior consistent as features are added.

 ---